mykeesg/aoc2021/README.md

-# aoc2021
+# Advent of Code 2021 - Java solutions

-Advent of Code 2021 - Java solutions
+These are my solutions to the Advent of Code challenge in 2021.